-Strength and stability - the systems can resist certain wind loads and impact damage.
-The impact resistance will depend on the system chosen (see section 7).
+Strength and stability - the systems can resist certain wind loads and impact damage (see section 7).

-Behaviour in relation to fire - the systems can have an A2-s1, d0 or B-s1, d0 reaction to fire classification in accordance with BS EN 13501-1 : 2018, depending on the system configuration, and their use is restricted in some cases (see section 8).
+Behaviour in relation to fire - the systems have an A2-s1, d0 or B-s1, d0 reaction to fire classification in accordance with BS EN 13501-1: 2018, depending on the system configuration and their use is restricted (see section 8).
 Water resistance - the systems can contribute to providing a degree of protection against rain ingress (see section 10).
 Risk of condensation - the systems can contribute to limiting the risk of interstitial and surface condensation (see section 11).

 Durability - when installed and maintained in accordance with the Certificate holder's recommendations and the terms of this Certificate, the systems will remain effective for at least 30 years (see section 13).

-The BBA has awarded this Certificate to the company named above for the systems described herein.
+The BBA awarded this Certificate to the company named above for the systems described herein.
 These systems have been assessed by the BBA as being fit for their intended use provided they are installed, used and maintained as set out in this Certificate.